pheidlauf/AeroBenchVV/README.md

 This directory contains all of the Matlab scripts and functions used to simulate and analyze autonomous maneuvers of the aforementioned F-16 models.

 ### flypath3d
+Flypath3d is an aircraft visualization library for Matlab [3].

 "The flypath3d package a free Matlab software for 3D visualizations of missile and air target trajectories that provide a visual reference for the computer simulation.
 Because of its versatility and ease of use, the software can help to produce attractive presentations for various scientific or public outreach purposes."

 This package was modified and tailored for this project to generate visualizations of F-16 autonomous maneuvers with a text overlay of state data and pass/fail conditions.

 ## Citations

-If you plan on presenting or publishing work done on this benchmark, please contact me at peter.heidlauf.1@us.af.mil for the citation.
-I am currently working on a conference paper detailing this benchmark.
+If you plan on presenting or publishing work done on this benchmark, please contact us at peter.heidlauf.1@us.af.mil for the upcoming citation information.
+We are currently working on a paper detailing this benchmark.

-Stevens, Brian L., Frank L. Lewis, and Eric N. Johnson.
+[1] Stevens, Brian L., Frank L. Lewis, and Eric N. Johnson.
 Aircraft control and simulation: dynamics, controls design, and autonomous systems.
 John Wiley & Sons, 2015.

-Morelli, Eugene A. "Global nonlinear parametric modelling with application to F-16 aerodynamics."
+[2] Morelli, Eugene A. "Global nonlinear parametric modelling with application to F-16 aerodynamics."
 American Control Conference, 1998.
 Proceedings of the 1998.
 Vol. 2.
 IEEE, 1998.

-Bużantowicz W. "Matlab Script for 3D Visualization of Missile and Air Target Trajectories".International Journal of Computer and Information Technology 5 (2016)5, pp. 419-422.
+[3] Bużantowicz W. "Matlab Script for 3D Visualization of Missile and Air Target Trajectories".International Journal of Computer and Information Technology 5 (2016)5, pp. 419-422.

 ### Release Documentation
 Distribution A: Approved for Public Release (88ABW-2017-6379)